Russell Wilson on Jadeveon Clowney: ‘I need you homie’

 Jets general manager Joe Douglas said in a conference call with reporters this week that the team had made contact with Clowney’s representatives, leading to conjecture the team might be ready to make a run at him now that his asking price is down from the $20 million-plus it has been when free agency began.

-But Clayton reported that the Jets’ interest has consistent of “one phone call” and that the word around the league is the Jets are not interested in paying a lot of money to an edge rusher.
+Clayton reported that the Jets’ interest has consisted of “one phone call” and that the word around the league is the Jets are not interested in paying a lot of money to an edge rusher.

 That may leave the Tennessee Titans as the most serious competition for the Seahawks — although there could always be others who may be interested behind the scenes, and teams such as Cleveland has been mentioned, as well.

 Titans general manager Jon Robinson also said in a conference call with reporters this week that the team had made contact with Clowney’s representatives.
-And Tennessee also qualifies for Clowney’s stated goal of hoping to play for a team with legitimate Super Bowl aspirations after having reached the AFC conference title game last season.
+And Tennessee also qualifies for Clowney’s stated goal of hoping to play for a team with legitimate Super Bowl aspirations after they reached the AFC conference title game last season.

-Seattle has roughly $8-9 million in cap space for 2020 after accounting for the contracts for Bruce Irvin and Benson Mayowa (neither of which have been officially processed) and would have to make some room to fit in Clowney.
+The Seahawks have roughly $8-9 million in cap space for 2020 after accounting for the contracts for Bruce Irvin and Benson Mayowa (neither of which have been officially processed) and would have to make some room to fit in Clowney.

-But doing so isn’t considered the big issue — Seattle is willing to make room, but wants to do so giving Clowney what the team thinks he’s worth.
+But doing so isn’t considered the big issue.
+The Seahawks are willing to make room, but they want to do so giving Clowney what the team thinks he’s worth.
 The differing assessments of what is Clowney’s market value remains the big sticking point, and the Seahawks appear not wanting to budge while Clowney appears willing to wait.

-If the Seahawks and Clowney do come to an agreement, though, Seattle could also ask Wilson to help out by potentially redoing his deal to take some of his $18 million salary this year as bonus, which would allow the Seahawks to spread out the cap hit into future years and open some up in 2020.
+If the Seahawks and Clowney do come to an agreement, Seattle could also ask Wilson to help out by potentially redoing his deal to take some of his $18 million salary this year as bonus, which would allow the Seahawks to spread out the cap hit into future years and open some up in 2020.

 As evidenced by his comments Thursday, Wilson seems to be asking the team to do whatever it takes.